yashwanthrajadurai/MODULE1/Ex4.md

 # Ex.No:4
-# Ex.Name:Write a C++ program to find the maximum of two numbers between 95, 64 and maximum of three numbers between 22,28,21 using constructor overloading.
+# Ex.Name:write a C++ program to find a area of circle  using class?
 ## Date:
 ## Aim: